 Finally, the SSA will explore whether you can continue to perform your current (or any previous) job.
 If you cannot do so, the evaluators will look at whether you can use your existing skills, education, or experience to perform a similar or related job.
 Depending on your age, you might have to get additional education or vocational training.

-A Marysville Social Security Disability lawyer at Berger and Green can walk you through the application and appeals process.
-You can call us today at (412) 661-1400 for a free consultation.
+A Berger and Green Social Security Disability lawyer serving Marysville can walk you through the application and appeals process.
+You can call us today for a free consultation.

 Eligibility Factors for Supplemental Security Income (SSI)

-If you do not have the required number of work credits, you still might be able to get limited financial assistance from the government.
+If you do not have the required number of work credits, you still might be able to get limited financial assistance.
 SSI does not pay as much as SSDI, but it can prevent a person from becoming destitute, particularly when combined with other public benefits programs.

 The Disability Requirement